Applicant Tracking Systems for Small Businesses

-An ATS is software that supports companies during the recruitment and hiring process, as well as with human resources administration.
-Most often, a company’s primary use for the software is to collect, organize, and filter applications.
+An ATS is software that helps companies facilitate the recruitment and hiring process and other human resources tasks.
+Most often, business owners use the software to collect, organize, and screen applications.

-While some jobseekers bemoan ATS because they create an extra barrier between them and HR representative and hiring managers, businesses of all sizes have come to depend on ATS for good reasons.
-For one, application tracking can perform many routine tasks that would otherwise bog down small business owners and hiring managers who have more important things to do.
+While some jobseekers bemoan applicant tracking systems because they create an extra barrier between them and HR representatives and hiring managers, businesses of all sizes have come to depend on ATS for good reasons.
+For one, an applicant tracking system can perform many routine tasks that would otherwise bog down small business owners and hiring managers who have more important things to do.

 In addition, a single corporate job opening attracts an average of 250 resumes.
-Couple this with the reality that 27 percent of employers say candidates don’t have either the interpersonal aptitude or job skills they’re looking for, and you can see how these systems can help businesses drastically reduce the number of applications they personally review and process.
+Couple this with the reality that 27% of employers say candidates don’t have either the soft or hard skills they’re looking for, and you can see how these systems can help businesses drastically reduce the number of applications they review and process.

 Small businesses face many challenges when recruiting, hiring, and onboarding new employees.
 Those challenges generally fall under three broad categories: time, cost, and competitive advantage.
-Standard features for ATS platforms address all three categories.
+Standard features for applicant tracking systems address all three categories.
 No one system is perfect, so you’ll need to identify your top pains to ensure that the ATS helps where you need it most.

-While each system offers a different package of features, a typical applicant tracking system for small business is used primarily to help hiring companies organize and navigate large numbers of applicants.
+While each system offers different features, a typical applicant tracking system for small businesses is used primarily to help hiring companies organize and evaluate large numbers of applicants.
 These systems are available at a broad range of price points designed for organizations with fewer than 1,000 employees.
 Here are features and benefits that will address the most common time, cost, and competitive advantage challenges.

 Application tracking is the cornerstone of this recruitment tech tool.
 As such, the best solutions save you time and money by automating processes like: